AWayToCreate/Office-FPS-Python-Pygame/README.md

 ## Author

-Feel free to explore the code, experiment with the rendering system, and build upon the project.
+AWayToCreate - Feel free to explore the code and experiment with the rendering system.